mahsa-khoshnama/DRW-Crypto-Market-Prediction/README.md

 # DRW-Crypto-Market-Prediction
 This project is based on the DRW Crypto Market Prediction Kaggle competition.
-The data and competition details can be found [here].
+The data and competition details can be found [here](https://www.kaggle.com/competitions/drw-crypto-market-prediction/overview).

 The dataset contains order book information along with 780 masked market features.
 In the feature_engineering notebook, I show that these features are highly correlated, making it suboptimal to incorporate them directly into prediction models.
 To address this, I apply hierarchical clustering to group the features into 174 clusters, which are then used in two different prediction models.